Inverse Problems for Partial Differential Equations with Jump Discontinuities in Coefficients via Two-Stage Physics-Informed Deep Learning and Statistical Mixture Models: Methodology

-On the other hand, it is necessary to optimize the loss function of standard PINNs.
-For parameter fields with strong discontinuities or jump regions, relying solely on sub-networks is insufficient to effectively suppress abnormal oscillation phenomenon in parameter sampling results near discontinuities in the neural network.
+On the other hand, it is necessary to further optimize the physics residual loss of standard PINNs.
+For parameter fields with strong discontinuities or jump regions, relying solely on sub-networks is insufficient to effectively suppress abnormal oscillation phenomena in parameter sampling results near discontinuities.
 To address this issue, exploring weighting strategies during PINNs training has become a mainstream approach.
 The study \cite{wu2023comprehensive} proposed introducing adaptive weights into the PDE residual term, which to some extent mitigates underfitting or overfitting of the solution in discontinuous or non-smooth regions during training.
-Even within a neural network framework that already incorporates a sub network, it is still possible to apply weighting to the PDE residual term.
-Specifically, weights that vary with gradients can be introduced into the PDE residual term as
+Even within a neural network framework that already incorporates a sub-network, it is still possible to apply weighting to the PDE residual term.
+Specifically, weights that vary with gradients can be introduced into the physics residual, so that $\mathcal{L}_{\text{phy}}$ is further refined into a gradient-adaptive form as

 with